proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

    ceph health mute OSD_FILESTORE

-Since this migration can take a considerable amount of time to complete, we recommend that you begin the process well in advance of any update to Reef or to later releases.
+Since migration of Filestore OSDs to BlueStore can take a considerable amount of time to complete, we recommend that you begin the process well in advance of any update to Reef or to later releases.

+OSD_UNREACHABLE
+_______________

+The registered v1/v2 public address or addresses of one or more OSD(s) is or are out of the defined `public_network` subnet, which prevents these unreachable OSDs from communicating with ceph clients properly.

+Even though these unreachable OSDs are in up state, rados clients will hang till TCP timeout before erroring out due to this inconsistency.

 POOL_FULL
 _________

-One or more pools have reached their quota and are no longer allowing writes.
+One or more pools have reached quota and no longer allow writes.

 To see pool quotas and utilization, run the following command: